grscheller/neovim-notes/VimSpecificFeatures05.md

 | `"2` thru `"9` | contents shift downward when `"1` is updated   |

 These can be written to in *command mode* via `:let @5 = "foobar"`

+I find these registers confusing and not worth using.
+I can accomplish many of the same use cases for these using named registers.

 ### Small delete register